DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG017-CIS-Control-Group17-Incident_Response_Management.md

 ### Why it is required

+* Helps to ensure that incidents are handled in a timely, effective and consistent manner
+* Ensures that the enterprise has a single point of contact for incident handling
+* Ensures a clear chain of command
+* Ensures that everyone knows their role and responsibilities in the event of an incident
+* By reviewing this control regularly, the enterprise can ensure that the incident handling process is kept up to date and is fit for purpose

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned